iigorr/go-workshop/2-basics/README.md

 Use a switch statement

 ### Variant 2
-Use a command line argument to pass the year
+Use a command line argument to pass the number to count up to

 Hint: https://golang.org/pkg/flag/